Oguzzsancaktar/AILET/README.md

 ## TODO

-> - Authentication System
+> - Authentication System ✅
-> - DB connection With API
+> - DB connection With API ✅
-> - API Client connection
+> - API Client connection ✅
-> - Page and Components design
+> - Page and Components design ✅
-> - Styled theme
+> - Global style ✅

-> - Global style
+- Styled theme

 ## How To